-The Plan obtained its latest determination letter, dated January 10, 2003, as applicable for the amendment executed on February 25, 2002, in which the IRS stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code (IRC) section 401(a) and that, therefore, the Plan is tax-exempt.
+The Plan obtained its latest determination letter, dated May 30, 2012, in which the IRS stated that the Plan, as then designed, was in compliance with the applicable requirements of the Internal Revenue Code (IRC) section 401(a) and that, therefore, the Plan is tax-exempt.
 The Plan has been amended since receiving the determination letter.
 However, the Plan administrator and the Plan's tax counsel believe that the Plan is currently designed and being operated in compliance with the applicable requirements of the IRC.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.